Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Biden administration has consistently talked about the need to avoid escalating the Israel-Hamas conflict into a broader regional war.
 It remains unclear whether targeted strikes on Houthi facilities would cross the line and spark a broader war.

 But one of America’s most important allies in the Middle East, Saudi Arabia, has reason to worry.
-Attacks on Houthi sites in Yemen could not only upend peace talks but also risk Saudi Arabia being hit by a Houthi response, which has in the past launched drone and missile attacks on Saudi oil facilities, military bases, and even major cities.
+Attacks on Houthi sites in Yemen could not only upset peace talks but also risk Saudi Arabia being hit by a Houthi response.
+In the past, this force has repeatedly launched drone and missile attacks on Saudi oil facilities, military bases and even major cities.

-Neither the United States nor Saudi Arabia wants to be drawn into an endless war in the Middle East.
+Neither the US nor Saudi Arabia wants to be drawn into an endless war in the Middle East.
 The Houthis, who have nothing to lose, are always ready.
-That is why, after much patience, the US military has only launched airstrikes against Houthi facilities.
+That is why, after much patience, the US military has only carried out airstrikes against Houthi facilities.
 While striking, they are listening, as Pentagon spokesman Major General Pat Ryder said.

 Nguyen Khanh